FelixPetriconi/future_proposal/proposal.md

     calculateTheAnswer.then( QtMainLoopExecutor{}, [this](int a) { _theAnswerDisplayField.setValue(a); } );
 ~~~

-Here the first future shall be executed on the default executor, which we think should be the system's thread pool.
+Here the first future shall be executed on the default executor, which we think should be based on the system's thread pool.
 And then the continuation shall run on an executor that schedules all tasks to be executed within the Qt main loop.

 ## Joins